CityOfBoston/budget.boston.gov/_source/fy19_recommended/md/capital-projects.md

   - title: FY19 Expenditures Allocation
     body: >
-      The City estimates FY19 capital expenditures from all sources will total $335 million from all sources (see Figure 2).
-All projects in the capital plan are categorized as Upkeep, Upgrade, New/Major Renovation, Planning or Matching Funds.
+      The City estimates FY19 capital expenditures from all sources will total $335 million from all sources.
+All projects in the capital plan are categorized as Upkeep, Upgrade, New/Major Renovation, Planning, or Matching Funds.
 The City tracks the overall distribution of these categories to maintain a balance between the upkeep of existing assets and the expansion or introduction of new ones.
 - text_col_2:
   - col:
    - img: /img/capital-expenditures.png
   - col: >
       <h5>Upkeep</h5>
       <p>Upkeep represents projects that maintain the City’s assets, a fundamental priority of the Capital Plan.
 In FY19, 22% of projected spending supports Upkeep projects.
 These include:</p>